-If the policy was entered into on or after 1 March 2012, and the policy agreement does not state that the employer elects to deduct the premiums, or no addendum is attached, and no deduction is claimed in respect of the premiums paid, the insurance proceeds received by the employer will be exempt.
+Where no deductions are claimed in respect of the premiums paid, the insurance proceeds received by the employer will be exempt.
 The fact that the employer may have deducted the premiums prior to 1 March 2012 does not affect the tax exemption.

 If the policy owned by the employer covers death, disablement, or severe illness, arising solely out of, and in the course of employment, then the premiums are deductible under the normal deduction formula.
-An example of such a policy would be one which covers general work-related accident plans and travel insurance taken by an employee during work-travel.
+An example of such a policy would be one which covers general work-related accident plans and travel insurance for when an employee travels for business purposes.

-If the policy covers an employment event, the premiums are not taxed in the hands of the employee as a fringe benefit.
+If the policy covers such an employment event, the premiums are not taxed in the hands of the employee as a fringe benefit.

-RESEARCH AND DEVELOPMENT Definition
+RESEARCH AND DEVELOPMENT

+Definition

-- Systematic investigative or experimental activities of which the result is uncertain for the purpose of: - o Discovering non-obvious scientific or technical knowledge; - Creating or developing an invention as defined in the Patents Act; - A functional design as defined in the Designs Act, that can qualify for registration and that is innovative in respect of the functional characteristics or intended use: - A computer program as defined in the Copyright Act which is of an innovative nature, or knowledge essential to the use of those items, other than creating or developing operating manuals or instruction manuals or documents of a similar nature intended to be utilised subsequent to the research and development being completed; or - Making a significant and innovative improvement to any invention, functional design, computer program or knowledge that will result in a new or improved function or improvement of performance, reliability or quality; - Creating or developing a multisource pharmaceutical product; - · Conducting a clinical trial.
+- Systematic investigative or experimental activities of which the result is uncertain for the purpose of: - Discovering new non-obvious scientific or technical knowledge; - Creating or developing an invention as defined in the Patents Act; - A functional design as defined in the Designs Act, that can qualify for registration and that is innovative in respect of the functional characteristics or intended use: - A computer program as defined in the Copyright Act which is of an innovative nature, or knowledge essential to the use of those items, other than creating or developing operating manuals or instruction manuals or documents of a similar nature intended to be utilised subsequent to the research and development being completed; or - Making a significant and innovative improvement to any invention, functional design, computer program or knowledge that will result in a new or improved function or improvement of performance, reliability or quality; - Creating or developing a multisource pharmaceutical product; - · Conducting a clinical trial.